mitsarapark/object_detection_edge_compute_on_jetson_nano_2GB/README.md

 interference mAP50 mAP50-95 Recall will show on your terminal

 # Convert to onnx
-After satisfied with the results will convert to .onnx format after deploy to jetson nano 2GB run convert_pt_to_onnx.py file and move them to jetson nano in some way such as flash drive network
+After satisfied with the results will convert to .onnx format after deploy to jetson nano 2GB run convert_pt_to_onnx.py file and move them to jetson nano in some way such as flash drive network file .onnx after convert will store on runs/detect/yolo8nretrain/weights/
 I create directory on ~/object_detection to store all thing we do in this project the tools we will is trtexec to convert .onnx to tensorrt(.engine)
 ````